bibanon/chan.arc/chan-arc-spec.rst

         Some imageboard archives allow posting on their archived versions of threads, after the thread has been deleted from the source imageboard.
 For instance, after archiving a thread on ``archive.example``, that website may allow its users to post on the threads they have archived.
 This is often called 'ghost mode' or names similar.

-        If a post has been added by a provider that is not the original source of the thread, this key shall contain the ``site`` identifier of where the post originated.
+        If a post has been added on/by a provider that is not the original source of the thread, this key shall contain the ``site`` identifier of where the post originated.
 (Site identifiers are specified above, in the ``manifest.json`` section)

     * ``content``